 - Creating the Bootlin company, to support individuals and organizations in using Linux and Free Software in embedded systems.

 - Creating training materials and presentations.
-Performing embedded Linux and kernel training sessions for major embedded platform suppliers and embedded system makers throughout the world.
+Performing embedded Linux, kernel and boot time reduction training sessions for major embedded platform suppliers and embedded system makers throughout the world.